Recruitment and Retention of Staff

 Meeting regularly to review promotes effective communication and builds supportive relationships within your team and line manager.
 This is a time to ask questions, clarify key points and embed the information you receive fully within your working practices.

-It is an Ofsted requirement that childcare providers have appraisal and supervision procedures in place.
-The following information shows how you can motivate your staff and what practices and procedures to implement to ensure your childcare business thrives.
+It is an Ofsted requirement that childcare providers have supervision procedures in place.
+The following information helps guide you through the supervision process to ensure your childcare business thrives while supporting and motivating your staff team.

 Supervision can be confused with appraisals; they’re usually part of the same overall staff performance management and support process, however:

-Appraisals – are held once a year, used for managers to review the staff members performance over the previous year and review objectives and what’s been achieved, together with planning forward for the next 12 months.
+Appraisals are held once a year, providing the opportunity for managers and employees to have joint conversations to review individual performance over the previous year, review objectives and what’s been achieved, together with planning forward for the next 12 months.

 Those that grow within the organisation stay within the organisation.